 The Ethiopian Orthodox Tewahedo Church

 The Ethiopian liturgy is of Alexandrian (Coptic) origin and influenced by the Syriac tradition.
-The liturgy was always celebrated in the ancient Geez language until very recent times.
+The liturgy was celebrated in the ancient Ge’ez language until recent times.
 Today a translation of the liturgy into modern Amharic is being used increasingly in the parishes.
 A strong monastic tradition continues.

 Especially in recent years, the Ethiopian Church has assumed an active role in serving those in need.
 It has sponsored relief efforts on behalf of refugees and victims of drought, and a number of church-sponsored orphanages have been set up.

 According to the most recent Ethiopian census (2007), out of a total population of about 94 million, 44 percent belonged to the Ethiopian Orthodox Church, concentrated in the northern regions of Tigray and Amhara.
 Approximately 34 percent was Sunni Muslim, centered in the eastern Somali and Afar regions, as well as Oromia.
 Another 19 percent of the population was Christian Evangelical and Pentecostal, the fastest growing religious group in the country.
 Catholics number around 750,000.